heymichellemac/heymichellemac-hugo/content/blog/2022/09/twitter-bookmarks.md

 - Delete the bookmark from your Twitter bookmarks list.
 - Repeat

-I like to do this clear-out once a week before or after my weekly review as it gives me a chance to clear everything up and have a fresh start next week.
+I like to do this clear-out once a week before or after my weekly review.
+It gives me a chance to clear everything up and have a fresh start next week.

 A useful feature of this extension is if you've already saved the same page recently it will let you know.
 This is a great way to prevent duplicate entries from appearing in your databases.